Student Employment Procedures UPPS No. 07.07.03

 a. provide information to both the student and the employing university department;

-b. ensure compliance with state and university regulations, policies, and guidelines; and
+b. ensure compliance with federal, state, and university regulations, policies, and guidelines; and

 c. complement and strengthen the educational program and support the educational goals of the student.